If you’re thinking about pursuing a healthcare job, you may be considering medical assisting or medical coding and billing.

 - Patient advocates.
 Both of these careers require a commitment to patient care.
 Patients depend on medical assistants and medical billing specialists to be honest and to always do what is best for them.

-Key Differences Between Medical Assisting & Medical Coding/Billing
+What are Key Differences Between Medical Assisting & Medical Coding/Billing?

 While they both work in healthcare, the daily responsibilities of a medical assistant and a medical records specialist are different:

 - Pay.
 Medical coders (average of $46,660) make about $10,000 per year more than medical assistants (average of $37,190).